 Bed bugs can not only ruin your vacation and cause emotional distress, but also leave scars for the rest of your life.
 This happened to a Southern California family, whose baby was left with permanent scars due to a bed bug infestation while renting an apartment.
 Guess what?
 The family was awarded $1.6 million.

-“So yeah, this kind of answers your question whether or not it is possible to sue over bed bugs in California,” says our Los Angeles personal injury attorney at the Compass Law Group, PC If you have been attacked by bed bugs at a hotel room or someone else’s apartment (or anywhere else, for that matter), you may have a personal injury case on your hands.
+“So yeah, this kind of answers your question whether or not it is possible to sue over bed bugs in California,” says our Los Angeles personal injury attorney at the Compass Law Group, LLP If you have been attacked by bed bugs at a hotel room or someone else’s apartment (or anywhere else, for that matter), you may have a personal injury case on your hands.

 Yes, suing over bed bugs is possible